 The Insurance Bet

-Insurance is not your typical side wager in blackjack but is a side bet, nevertheless, because it is made independently from your original stake and has no impact on your odds of winning in the main game.
-Insurance is offered at the start of a round but only when the dealer shows an ace.
+Insurance is not a typical side wager in blackjack, yet it is considered one because it is placed independently of your original stake and does not influence your odds of winning the main game.
+Insurance is offered at the start of a round, but only when the dealer shows an ace.

-Players who accept this optional side bet must cover it with a wager equal to half their original stake.
-The dealer then peeks under their ace and pays the player at odds of 2 to 1 if their hole card is indeed a ten for a blackjack.
-The player loses their main bet in this case but breaks even for the round.
+Players who accept this optional bet must place an amount equal to half of their original stake.
+The dealer then peeks under the ace and, if the hole card is a ten, pays the player at odds of 2 to 1.
+The player loses the main bet in this scenario but still breaks even for the round.

-If the dealer does not have a ten in the hole, the player loses their insurance and the round continues as usual, with everyone at the table making their splitting, doubling, hitting or standing decisions.
-At first glance, accepting insurance seems like a good idea because it supposedly helps you protect your hands against potential dealer blackjacks.
+If the dealer does not have a ten in the hole, the player loses the insurance wager and the round continues, with everyone at the table making their splitting, doubling, hitting, or standing decisions.
+At first glance, taking insurance looks sensible because it supposedly protects your hand against a dealer blackjack.

-It does nothing of this kind.
-Basic strategy players should avoid posting this optional wager at all costs no matter what hands they have.
-The insurance bet does not improve your chances of winning in any way.
-What it does, though, is yielding a monstrous house edge that far exceeds that in the base game.
+In reality, it does nothing of the sort.
+Basic-strategy players should avoid this optional wager, no matter what hands they hold.
+The insurance bet never improves your chances of winning; instead, it creates a hefty house edge that far exceeds the one in the base game.

 The casino advantage on insurance bets ranges from 5.8% to 7.5% depending on the number of decks in play.
-Only card counters can exploit this side bet to their advantage.
-By keeping track of the cards that leave the shoe, they can identify the instances when the dealer indeed has higher chances of having a blackjack.
+Only skilled card counters can exploit this side bet.
+By tracking the cards that leave the shoe, they can spot situations where the dealer is more likely to have a blackjack.

-Insurance is never a profitable bet for basic strategy players because their playing decisions, as mathematically correct as they are, are based on a neutral shoe, i.e. they only have knowledge about their two cards and the dealer’s upcard.
+Insurance is never profitable for basic-strategy players because their decisions, as mathematically sound as they are, are based on a neutral shoe, that is, they know only their two cards and the dealer’s upcard.

 The Perfect Pairs Set of Side Bets

-Perfect Pairs is easily the most popular and commonly available side wager in blackjack.
-It comprises a category of side bets that win when the player’s first two cards are of equal rank like a pair of Queens or a pair of 8s, for example.
+Perfect Pairs is arguably the most popular and widely available side wager in blackjack.
+It pays when the player’s first two cards are of the same rank, such as a pair of queens or a pair of eights.

-The dealer’s upcard has no bearing in this instance.
-Also important is to remember this wager loses or wins separately from the player’s main bet.
-The bet wins as long as you get any pair of cards.
-If not, the dealer collects your chips immediately after the initial deal before you make any playing decisions.
+The dealer’s upcard is irrelevant here.
+Also, remember that this wager settles independently of the player’s main bet.
+The bet wins as long as you receive any pair.
+If not, the dealer collects your chips immediately after the initial deal, before you make any playing decisions.

-The payouts range from 30 to 1 to 5 to 1 depending on the probability of getting certain pairs.
-The poorer the odds for a specific pair, the higher it pays as you can see below.
-There are three types of pairs that pay in blackjack.
+Payouts range from 30 to 1 down to 5 to 1, depending on the likelihood of forming specific pairs.
+The lower the probability, the higher the payout, as shown below.
+There are three types of winning pairs in blackjack.

 The 21+3 Set of Side Bets

-To win with a 21+3 side bet, you must make a qualifying poker hand that consists of three cards, your first two cards and the dealer’s upcard.
-The payouts range from 100 to 1 to 5 to 1 but there may be discrepancies in the paytables from one online blackjack variation to the next.
+To win a 21+3 bet, you must form a qualifying three-card poker hand using your first two cards and the dealer’s upcard.
+Payouts vary by game but generally range from 100 to 1 down to 5 to 1.

 Other Supported Side Bets in Blackjack

-Perfect Pairs and 21+3 are only some of the numerous side bets players can find in online blackjack.
-You won’t believe how inventive casinos are when it comes to increasing their margin and attracting new customers to their blackjack tables.
-Most of these are niche bets in the sense they are unique to specific blackjack variations developed by certain suppliers.
-We explain some of these exotic side wagers below.
+Perfect Pairs and 21+3 are just two of the many side bets available in online blackjack.
+Casinos are remarkably inventive when it comes to increasing their margin and drawing new players to their tables.
+Most of the following wagers are niche options unique to specific blackjack variants created by particular suppliers.
+We outline several of the more exotic side bets below.

 The Lucky Ladies Bet